tinkerbell/tinkerbell-docs/docs/setup/using-qemu.md

+---
-# Creating a virtual Tinkerbell environment with Qemu
+title: Creating a virtual Tinkerbell environment with Qemu
+date: 2021-01-27
+---

 ## pre-requisites